Age of Reptiles (comics)

-Age of Reptiles is a series of comics written by Ricardo Delgado published by Dark Horse Comics.
+Age of Reptiles is a comic written by Ricardo Delgado published by Dark Horse Comics.

-The series originally consisted of two comics, which are set in the Mesozoic era: Tribal Warfare, from 1993, and The Hunt, from 1997.
+The comic originally consisted of 2 editions, which are set in the Mesozoic era: Tribal Warfare, from 1993, and The Hunt, from 1997.
 Both are very violent stories about the daily lives of carnivorous dinosaurs.
-A third series, The Journey, began November 2009, with a fourth, "Ancient Egyptians", debuting June 2015.
+A third series, The Journey, began in November 2009, with a fourth, "Ancient Egyptians", debuting in June 2015.
 Tribal Warfare, The Hunt, and The Journey have been collected in Age of Reptiles Omnibus, Volume 1.

 The Hunt received an Eisner award for Talent Deserving of Wider Recognition in 1997.

 Tribal Warfare

 A pack of Deinonychus get revenge on Blue Back, a Tyrannosaurus who stole their well-earned meal, by stealing all of his family's eggs but one.

-A group of four Deinonychus successfully stalk and kill a small sauropod out on the savannah.
-However, they are soon chased off their kill by the Tyrannosaur Blue Back, who kills one of the Deinonychus in the process.
+A group of four Deinonychus successfully stalk and kill a Saltasaurus out on the savannah.
+However, they are soon chased off their kill by the Tyrannosaurus Blue Back, who kills one of the Deinonychus in the process.
 The pack retreats back to their lair and family group, as does Blue Back.
 One of Blue Back's young tries to hunt an early mammal but is unable to catch it.

 That night the nest is raided by a pair of Deinonychus, who successfully carry off (and presumably eat) or break the eggs.
 Blue Back pursues them, but they manage to escape by leaping across a gorge.
 The chapter ends with Blue Back roaring his grief to the sky.

-The second chapter begins with another Tyrannosaur hunting down and killing a hadrosaur.
+The second chapter begins with another Tyrannosaurus hunting down and killing a Parasaurolophus.
 It then cuts to the trio of Deinonychus going out on another hunting patrol.
 At the side of a river one of the Deinonychus spots a primitive fish (similar to a mudskipper) wriggling its way along the bank to try and get back into the water.
-The hungry predator prepares to make a meal out of the fish, only to be ambushed and devoured itself by a massive crocodile that had been lurking nearby.
+The hungry predator prepares to make a meal out of the fish, only to be ambushed and devoured itself by a massive placodus that had been lurking nearby.
 The remaining two Deinonychus continue on, avoiding a hunting Tyrannosaur in the process.
-The Tyrannosaur prepares to attack a herd of Triceratops, but loses the element of surprise and in face of a prepared enemy withdraws.
+The Tyrannosaur prepares to attack a herd of Triceratops, but loses the element of surprise and in the face of a prepared enemy withdraws.

 The two Deinonychus return to their lair only to find that Blue Back has tracked them back to it and slaughtered four of their number; he escapes the same way they had, by leaping across a gorge, and leaves the Deinonychus in the same position he had been.